December is a natural time to reflect upon 2019 accomplishments and set goals and objectives for 2020.

-There are some benefits to this, I mean with the incredible speed of modern business who can really forecast market and competitive conditions and customer wants and needs beyond just a few months?
+…and too little about the multi-year business horizon.There are some benefits to this, as with the incredible speed of modern business it can sometimes feel impossible to forecast market and competitive conditions and customer wants and needs beyond just a few months.

 But forecast we must.

 Because it is only through longer – term thinking and planning that we access our “reflective cores” to conjure up truly breakthrough business ideas.

 Leveraging our company’s intellectual and brand assets to develop new products and services